 Creating a New Framework

-In the example, the Nurse Standards framework now appears in the list of Frameworks and the Builder.
+In the example, the Nurse Standards framework now appears in the list of Frameworks and in the Builder.
 Click the New Domain button at the top to add a new standard component to the framework.

 Enter the Name of the component and click Save.

 Type the sub-component into the Name field.
 Keep the name short, as the character field is limited.
-Users will search for this name when attaching it to professional goals, evaluation documents, and professional development courses.
+Users can search for this name when attaching it to professional goals, evaluation documents, and professional development courses.

-Tagging Appraisee Type with Frameworks
+Tagging an Appraisee Type with Frameworks

-- Select the desired Appraisee Type and click the Select Framework drop-down menu to choose the framework.
+In Settings, select Evaluation Setup.
+Select the Appraisee Type and click the Select Framework drop-down menu to choose the framework.
+Click Save to save changes.

 Importing Locked Frameworks